-Establishing a central multi-modal transit hub and improving options for entering, exiting and travelling within the study area will be key in realizing this direction.
+Establishing a central multi-modal transit and improving options for entering, exiting and travelling within the study area hub will be key in realizing this direction.
 The hub should be centrally located and able to accommodate inter-municipal transit, local transit, GO transit and other transit options.

-As the hub is further investigated, the Technical Advisory Committee will continue to work with the Inter-municipal Transit Working Group, Niagara College, the local municipalities and others to coordinate transit operation efforts.
+As the hub is further investigated, the project team will continue to work with the Inter-municipal Transit Working Group, Niagara College, the local municipalities and others to coordinate transit operation efforts.